It’s Not Them. It’s You.

 Navigators of old used the North Star to help them find their way.
 Polaris, the current north star, is situated in a relatively fixed position above the north celestial pole (the Earth’s axis) and the entire northern hemisphere’s sky rotates around that one star.
 Once navigators found the North Star, it was easy for them to determine not only north, but south, east, and west, and the their latitudinal position as well.

 In a similar way, being self-aware — understanding your core beliefs, strengths, weaknesses, motivations, et cetera — helps you set a course for your life.
 Actively deciding what you value most in yourself and others clarifies the direction you want for your life.
 By the simple process of elimination, when you choose what’s important, you eliminate what’s irrelevant.

 Let’s say you like baking apple pies, and prefer baking with Granny Smith apples for their bake-ability.
-When you know what a Granny Smith apple looks like, you’re less likely to mistake any other type of apple for it, so you in turn more likely to find the Granny Smith apples you’re looking for.
+When you know what a Granny Smith apple looks like, you’re less likely to mistake any other type of apple for it, so you in turn are more likely to find the Granny Smith apples you seek.

 It’s not them.
 It’s you.

 But how do you avoid others’ expectations?
 You can’t.

 What do you do with others’ expectations?
 Nothing.

 You can only control yourself.
 By knowing who you are, you take ownership of your self-image.
 You shape your own self-esteem based on your own goals and standards.
 You become the keeper of your self-esteem.
 And you set the course for your life.
 You become immune to the fickle whims of others’ opinions.